Uncertainty avoidance: High uncertainty avoidance

 There are many ways to detect if someone has a high amount of uncertainty avoidance.
-Typically, the use of formality in interaction with others, dependence of formalized policies and procedures, apparent resistance of change, and intolerance of untraditional ways are all characteristics of high uncertainty avoidance.
+Typically, the use of formality in interaction with others, dependence of formalized policies and procedures, apparent resistance to change, and intolerance of nontraditional ways are all characteristics of high uncertainty avoidance.

 Also, people from high uncertainty avoidance cultures demonstrate higher stress and anxiety levels.
 These individuals have a high value on control, which means that having a set structure in everything of their life helps.
 The use of rigid rules assists them with defining what they believe in and how they behave.
-The development of new ideas makes them uncomfortable and only take risks that they know have success rates.
-Older people in high UA are highly respected and feared of.
+The development of new ideas makes them uncomfortable and only take risks that they know have high success rates.
+Older people in high UA are highly respected and feared.
 When children are being taught the beliefs of their culture, they cannot question them.

 People in high uncertainty avoidance societies may be afraid of people who are different from them.
 They may show signs of Xenophobia.